Thursday, June 1, 2023

 3. Responding to Data Inquiries

-Both GDPR and CCPA as well as the Freedom of Information Act (FOIA) gives consumers the right to request copies of any personal information that an organization may have, giving individuals transparency and full control over their own data.
+Both GDPR and CCPA as well as the Freedom of Information Act (FOIA) give consumers the right to request copies of any personal information that an organization may have, giving individuals transparency and full control over their own data.

 For example, GDPR’s right to data portability requires organizations to deliver any personal data upon request in a “structured, commonly used and machine-readable format.”
 A FOIA request allows the public to request access to records from any federal agency.

-Cloud Backup offers search and export functions that simplify information-gathering requests such as GDPR, CCPA, and FOI.
+Cloud Backup for Salesforce® offers search and export functions that simplify information-gathering requests such as GDPR, CCPA, and FOI.
 Using the solution, you can search by keyword or upload a CSV file to identify records from the backup data and export reports to respond to the data inquiries.
 Then, should the individual request it, you can easily purge individual fields or entire records with Cloud Backup’s data cleanup module.

 Building a Proactive Compliant Data Protection Approach